jbonino/android-movie-detective/README.md

-# LingualApes
-Lingual Apes Portfolio, Please enjoy and stay a while

-Our first creation to be born only to android users,
-<h2>Flick Dic</h2>
+<h2>The Movie Detective/h2>
-Use Flick Dic, the Movie Detective to get movie suggestions!
+Use the Movie Detective to get movie suggestions!

 PlayStore Link:
-<a href="https://play.google.com/store/apps/details?id=com.kingdinkus.actionbar"> Click here for alpha release!</a>
+<a href="https://play.google.com/store/apps/details?id=com.kingdinkus.actionbar"> Click here release!</a>

 Features (For those to impatient to watch a video!)

 <ul>
   <li>Touch Discover buttons to find the movie you want to watch</li>
   <li>That didn't help?
 Get Recommended Titles by searching a movie/show you liked </li>